MicrosoftDocs/quantum-docs/articles/qdk-relnotes.md

 - Released Az CLI quantum extension version 0.5.0: Adapted to 'az' tool version 2.23.0, adding user agent information on calls to Azure Quantum Service.

 ## Azure Quantum service update
+*May 25th, 2021*
+- Added PA and SSMC solvers along with preview access via a specialized SKU available to a subset of customers.
 *May 18th, 2021*
 - Added support for new regions: Japan East, Japan West, UK South, UK West
 - Control Plane: Set Provider in Failed state if provisioning fails.
 Previously it would be stuck in Launching/Updating state.